 Pacific ocean perch are light red.
 They have dark, olive-green areas on their back under the soft dorsal fin and on the caudal peduncle (the narrow part of the body to which the tail is attached).

-Scientists from the NOAA Alaska Fisheries Science Center survey the abundance of Pacific ocean perch every 2 years in the Bering Sea and Aleutian Islands and in the Gulf of Alaska.
+Scientists from NOAA’s Alaska Fisheries Science Center survey the abundance of Pacific ocean perch every year in the Bering Sea and every two years the Aleutian Islands and Gulf of Alaska.
 They compile the data from these surveys into stock assessments, which fishery managers use to develop or amend fishery regulations.
-Scientists at the NOAA Northwest Fisheries Science Center monitor the abundance of Pacific ocean perch along the U.S. West Coast through annual trawl surveys.
+Scientists at NOAA’s Northwest Fisheries Science Center monitor the abundance of Pacific ocean perch along the U.S. West Coast through annual trawl surveys.
 The coastal states and treaty tribes provide valuable biological data from port-side monitoring programs that assist in stock assessments and inform management decisions.

-Rebuilt in 1997, the Gulf of Alaska stock reached over 330,000 tons in 2010, 36 percent above its target level.
+The Gulf of Alaska stock reached more than 330,000 tons in 2010, 36 percent above its target level.
 The Bering Sea/Aleutian Islands stock is also extremely abundant, at 63 percent above its target level.
-Off the West Coast, the Pacific ocean perch stock is rebuilding and is now at 48 percent of its target population level.
+These stocks were last assessed in 2013 and remain off the overfished list.
+Off the West Coast, the Pacific ocean perch stock was last assessed in 2011 and is not experiencing overfishing, but the stock remains overfished.
+However, the stock is managed under a rebuilding plan and is now at 48 percent of its target population level.

 Harvesting Pacific Ocean Perch

 Pacific ocean perch are caught primarily in bottom trawl fisheries in Alaska waters.
 Fishermen also use pelagic trawls, which now account for about a third of the catch in the Gulf of Alaska.
-The fishery typically opens in July, and the majority of the annual catch is taken in the summer.
+The majority of the annual catch is taken in the summer.
+Pacific cod, arrowtooth flounder, and sablefish are the main species caught as bycatch in the trawl fishery in Alaska.
+When caught, fishermen generally keep the Pacific cod and sablefish due to their high commercial value.

 Who’s in charge?
 NOAA Fisheries and the North Pacific and Pacific Fishery Management Councils